haotianli24/haotianli24/README.md

 ## Hi there 👋 I'm Haotian!

 - currently studying ce🧑‍💻 @ university of michigan
-- working as a research intern building python pipelines
+- working as a research intern for medical ai
 - building fanshare, a music web3 startup
 - reach me at howtian@umich.edu ✉️